databrickslabs/databricks-sync/docs-site/content/docs/databricks-objects/workspace-notebooks.md

 ### Exported content + layout

-Here is the folder lay out you should see when you run the export.
-Under the `exports` directory you should see a notebook folder which houses all of the notebook exports.
+Here is the folder layout you should see when you run the export.
+Under the `exports` directory you should see a notebook folder which houses all the `notebook` exports.
 You should see up to 3 types of files and one folder in the `notebooks` directory.

-1. You should see a `databricks_notebook_*` file that ends with `.tf.json` which contains your notebook information.
+1. You should see a `databricks_notebook_*` file that ends with `.tf.json` which contains your `notebook` information.
-2. You may see a `databricks_notebook_*_permissions.tf.json` file which contains your notebook permission information.
+2. You may see a `databricks_notebook_*_permissions.tf.json` file which contains your `notebook` permission information.
 **Not every notebook will have permissions if they are inherited from the parent folders.**
 3. You may see a `databricks_folder_*_permissions.tf.json` file which contains parent folder permission information.
 **Only explicit permissions are migrated and any inherited permissions from the folder will be exported separately for that specific folder..**